imrehg/dorothy/Readme.md

 * [Seeed Studio Grove LCD RGB Backlight library](https://github.com/Seeed-Studio/Grove_LCD_RGB_Backlight), install it in the Arduino library directory, or add directly to the project

+## Features

+Software features planned and their completition status

+- [x] GPS lock and distance calculation
+- [ ] Save current lock as home location

 ## License

 All software is released under The MIT License (MIT)